Belgium

 Regulated under the EU Directive 2014/55/EU and the Peppol framework.
 Mandatory for public procurement and encouraged for private sector transactions.

-Who needs E-Invoices?
+Who needs e-invoices in Belgium?

 E-invoicing in Belgium is required for: